abuiles/borrowers-backend/vagrant/README.md

 On a second run, it will restart the rails application if running.

+Rails server will be started in tmux.
+Use 'vagrant ssh -c "tmux a"' to connect To detach and leave rails server running, use CTRL+b d To cancel rails server, use CTRL+c

 ### Folder structure

 Inside the virtual guest, `/vagrant` is mapped to the /vagrant folder.